sns-sdks/python-youtube/README.rst

 VIDEO CATEGORY
 --------------

-Similar to guide category. you can get video category with id or region.
+Similar to guide category, you can get video category with id or region.

 Get video categories with id(s)::